nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Format: `markorder ORDER_INDEX`<br>
 Examples:
 * `markorder 2` marks the order with index 2 from the displayed order list as completed.
-* `listorder 1` followed by `marko 1` selects the 1st customer in the address book and marks the 1st order under the 1st customer as completed.
+* `listorder 1` followed by `marko 1` selects the 1st customer in the address book and marks the 1st order under the 1st customer as completed.<br>
   ![result for 'marko 1'](images/markOrder.png)

 <box type="important">